tracyhenry/Kyrix/tile-server/README.md

 More precisely, the directory on the last line should contain node_modules/d3-scale (i.e. you should have run `npm install d3` under this directory).

 ## Run the server
+Make sure to get data needed to render the visualizations loaded into mysql.

-Run `mvn compile` to build the backend server.
+Then run `mvn compile` to build the backend server.
 Run `mvn exec:java -Dexec.mainClass="main.Main"` to start the server.
 Then open your browser and go to `http://localhost:port#` to see the initial canvas.